WhatsApp for Business: Tap into WhatsApp’s full potential

 You can download WhatsApp Business from wherever you usually get your apps, register with a phone number and start sending messages after completing a number of basic set-up options.

-1. The WhatsApp Business Platform
+1. WhatsApp Business Platform

 The WhatsApp Business Platform, also referred to as the WhatsApp Business API, is a solution for medium to large businesses who require advanced features, customisation, and to communicate at scale.